markhudsonn/csc2034-wordle-project/report/log.md

 Implemented hard guess which forces the user to use letters that are yellow or green in the next guess.

+Calling hint multiple times can return the same letter

 EXTRA IDEAS: